zahzag/MM1-Software/README.md

 ##### o	sudo apt install powerstat
 #### •	powerstat -cDHRf 1

-The problem with powerstat is that shows the power consumption of all CPU , not core by core , instead of turbostat that can gives the cpu core power consumption and also the whole cpu power consumption
+The problem with powerstat is that shows the power consumption of all CPU , not core by core , instead of turbostat that can gives the CPU core power consumption and also the whole CPU power consumption

 ## Turbostat
 turbostat is a powerful tool provided by Intel to monitor CPU frequency, power consumption, and other performance metrics.
 It is particularly useful for analyzing the behavior of Intel CPUs,